dapplets/tweery/README.md

 4. restores disabled reply/retweet functionality if disabled by twitter.

 # Installation
-Install the DappletsExtension to use this dapplet.
-Instructions can be found here:
+You need to Iinstall the DappletsExtension to use this dapplet.
+Instructions [can be found here](https://github.com/dapplets/tweery/blob/main/INSTALLATION.md).

 # Tweery and Augmented Web Paradigm
 Tweery demonstrates the idea of forced decentralization applied to an existing web-based service.